cdrummey216/whoami/whoami.md

 The assignment of 'truth' to an object relies on the fact that an observer exists to declare the truth.
 So truth, the great equalizer across time, is a human creation that flows out from our minds.
 We observe the property of truth in certain objects because they display a reflection of reality in either form or function.
 Things that have truth will remain truthful until such time that a new observation or discovery changes the understanding of truth.

 The observer of the property of truth, then, possesses the perception of the truth through their understanding of the truth that has been observed.
-As the observer, then, the self percieves the truth in the ways in which the self understands the truth.
+As the observer, then, the Self percieves the truth in the ways in which the Self understands the truth.

 ### Identity from the Sense of Self

 In order to be understood, identity and its components must be defined.
 The sense of self exists within an individual and is externalized as the identity.
 When a value is assigned to the sense of self, a fractal set can be can be calculated.
 The output, the fractal set, is a representation of the identity in real-time.
 The identity is something that is externalized by the sense of self at any given moment.
 The value of the sense of self is the proportion of any two statements, or variable answers, about the identity to which it is describing.
 For example, the identifications of "I am a friend" and "I am a musician" are true variable answers that describe an identity.
-Therefore, the proportion of true variable answers about an identity is ultimately the product of the choices _made by the self_ in how it identifies itself.
-The choice _in what manner_ to identify oneself belongs wholly to the self.
+Therefore, the proportion of true variable answers about an identity is ultimately the product of the choices _made by the Self_ in how it identifies itself.
+The choice _in what manner_ to identify oneself belongs wholly to the Self.
 Identity is the product of a free will.

 The sense of self is the distinct collection of characteristics and defining attributes that the Self has generated to identify itself.
 So, when the sense of self is conceptualized as the ratio of the values we assign to how we understand and communicate our selves, the golden ratio is the ideal result because it is an observable ideal in other life forms (flower petals, shells) as well as the inanimate things (hurricanes, galaxy spirals).

 ## (#) Definitions & Concepts

-The famous foundation of knowledge from Descartes, _cogito ergo sum_ or "I think, therefore I am", reveals that "I am" because "I" think, which is an _internal process_ carried out _by the self_.
-What this means is that the cogito, as it is often referred, proves that the self ("I") is cognizant due to the fact that the self is able _to think_ and therefore, the self must exist.
+The famous foundation of knowledge from Descartes, _cogito ergo sum_ or "I think, therefore I am", reveals that "I am" because "I" think, which is an _internal process_ carried out _by the Self_.
+What this means is that the cogito, as it is often referred, proves that the Self ("I") is cognizant due to the fact that the Self is able _to think_ and therefore, the Self must exist.
 However, it has no affirmations on the existence of another "I" apart from the one that is actively thinking, or whether reality exists prior to "I" thinks.
 So, what is _my_ self?
 How is it externalized in reality from _my_ self?
-Can I identify my self and the self of another in reality?
+Can I identify my self and the Self of another in reality?
 How?

 ### (1) Who am I?, a _question_